Provence: Legendary Light, Wind, and Wine

 In tumultuous medieval times, locals bricked up the arches, turning the stadium into a fortified town — over a hundred humble homes were crammed within its circular defenses.
 Three of its medieval towers survive.

 We're staying at Hôtel Calendal.
 The friendly staff speaks English — not unusual here in Provence.
 Its rooms are quiet and comfy — and many come with views.
 Guests enjoy Internet access, an enticing breakfast buffet, and the shady, Provençal-chic courtyard.
 The Calendal provides just the mix of comfort and economy I look for when researching my guidebooks.

 Nearby, the Arlaten Museum was founded to give locals an appreciation of their cultural roots.
 That starts with ancient Rome — the building itself seems to embrace an evocative old temple.

 Visitors enjoy an intimate look at Provençal folk culture, and that includes traditional dress from the 18th and 19th centuries.

 Freestanding wedding armoires were given to brides by parents and filled with the essentials to begin a new life.
 Carved wooden cages — called panetière — hung from the walls, keeping bread away from hungry critters.

 Provençal traditions are remembered: Here a wealthy woman just had a baby and is visited by friends bringing gifts representing physical and moral qualities — they hope the baby will be full as an egg, wise as salt, and straight as a match.

-Perhaps Arles most famous resident was a Dutchman — Vincent van Gogh.
-He was 35 when he moved here in 1888, and he discovered the light that inspired in him an explosion of creativity.
+Perhaps Arles' most famous resident was a Dutchman — Vincent van Gogh.
+He was 35 when he moved here in 1888, and it was here that he discovered the light that inspired in him an explosion of creativity.

 He discovered the light which inspired him an explooosion of creativity.